menomi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 5: lists all local variables and environment variables, and functions. file 6:creates a new local variable file 7:creates a new global variable.
+file 5: lists all local variables and environment variables, and functions. file 6:creates a new local variable file 7:creates a new global variable. file 8:prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.